-TomLeonardBlomqvist, born on 30th of November, 1993 in Cambridge, is the British racing driver and the son of 1984 World Rally champion Stig Blomqvist.
+TomLeonardBlomqvist is a British racing driver and the son of 1984 WRC champion Stig Blomqvist.

 Tom began his racing career in New Zealand